conditionWang/conditionWang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 This is Lixu Wang.
-I am now a research fellow at Nanyang Technological University (NTU) and working with Prof. Xiaofeng Wang and [Prof. Wei Dong](https://weidong.hk/).
-I received my Ph.D. in Computer Science at Northwestern University (NU), advised by [Prof. Qi Zhu](https://scholar.google.com/citations?user=TN09YMcAAAAJ&hl=en) and [Prof. Xiao Wang](https://wangxiao1254.github.io/), and supported by [IBM PhD Fellowship](https://research.ibm.com/university/awards/fellowships-awardees.html).
-Prior to Northwestern, I obtained my B.E. from Zhejiang University (ZJU) in July 2020 under the supervision of [Prof. Wenyuan Xu](https://scholar.google.com/citations?hl=en&user=FCsdj0YAAAAJ&view_op=list_works).
+I am now a research fellow at Nanyang Technological University (NTU) and working with [Prof. Xiaofeng Wang](https://wangxiaofeng7.github.io/) and [Prof. Wei Dong](https://weidong.hk/).
+I received my Ph.D. in Computer Science at Northwestern University (NU), advised by [Prof. Xiao Wang](https://wangxiao1254.github.io/) and [Prof. Qi Zhu](https://scholar.google.com/citations?user=TN09YMcAAAAJ&hl=en), and supported by [IBM PhD Fellowship](https://research.ibm.com/university/awards/fellowships-awardees.html).
+Before Northwestern, I obtained my B.E. from Zhejiang University (ZJU) in July 2020 under the supervision of [Prof. Wenyuan Xu](https://scholar.google.com/citations?hl=en&user=FCsdj0YAAAAJ&view_op=list_works).
 I am open to all kinds of collaboration, please email me if you are interested in my research.

-My research is dedicated to building high-quality AI models from data that carry various real-world concerns in quality, privacy, and copyright.
-Addressing these foundational data challenges unlocks significant benefits.
-By enabling AI to learn effectively from broader, more diverse datasets at lower cost, we empower the creation of robust models capable of transforming multiple domains.
+My research is dedicated to building responsible AI by addressing real-world data concerns.
+By enabling AI to learn effectively from broader datasets at lower cost, we empower the creation of useful models capable of transforming multiple domains.
 At the same time, policymakers worldwide are raising the bar for data governance.
 AI systems built with these data concerns addressed can support lawful data use, protect data owners’ rights, and maintain compliance across their full lifecycle.
-To this end, I develop novel methods in federated learning, outsourced computation, machine unlearning, and secure inference and training, drawing on optimization theory, information theory, and cryptography.
+To this end, I develop novel methods in domain generalization, federated learning, machine unlearning, and multi-party computation, drawing on optimization theory, information theory, and cryptography.